Getting Started

 Target Version: NServiceBus 9.x

 The PostgreSQL transport implements the publish-subscribe pattern.
-The transport creates a dedicated subscription routing table, shared by all endpoints, which holds subscription information for each event type.
+A dedicated subscription routing table, shared by all endpoints, is created to hold subscription information for each event type.
 When an endpoint subscribes to an event, an entry is created in the subscription routing table.
 When an endpoint publishes an event, the subscription routing table is queried to find all of the subscribing endpoints.

 Configure subscription caching

 The default behavior is to cache subscription information for 5 seconds.
-This value is comparable to the average time it takes a subscription message to reach the destination endpoint when using message-driven publish-subscribe (as in versions 4 and below).
-On the other hand, the value is high enough to prevent excessive database lookups in high throughput scenarios when hundreds of messages are published each second.
+This value is selected to be high enough to prevent excessive database lookups in high throughput scenarios when hundreds of messages are published each second.

-If the default value is not suitable for a particular endpoint it can be changed.
-To configure it, use following API:
+If the default value is not suitable for a particular endpoint it can be changed:

 var transport = new PostgreSqlTransport("connectionString")